Buying or selling a property with an OWMS

 • Are there operation manuals and plans for the system?
 (If the vendor does not have these, contact us, as we may be able to provide a copy of the plans.)

-Onsite wastewater management systems do not last forever, and some systems may require a reserve area which can be used for effluent disposal if required.
+Onsite wastewater management systems do not last forever, and some systems may require a reserve area that can be used for effluent disposal.
 If there is a reserve area for the land application area you will need to know its size and location as this may limit future development potential on the site.

 Before you make extensions